Creating automation principals

-If you are creating an automation principal for Windows user mapping or to use only for explicit agent authentication to a local or domain account instead of impersonation (from LocalSystem on Windows) for all agents, your Application Server environment must be configured to use a Network Shell proxy server for all agent connections.
+If you intend to use an Automation Principal for Windows user mapping, your Application Server must be configured to use a NSH Proxy server in order for jobs to use the Automation Principal when communicating with target servers.
 For a detailed description of that configuration, see Setting up a Network Shell proxy server.

 To create an automation principal